 How do we assess reflux?

-There aren’t any particularly good tests that are readily available in Australia for laryngopharyngeal reflux.
-We make a diagnosis based on your symptoms, and by ruling out other causes of the symptoms such as sinusitis or serious problems such as laryngeal cancer.
+The diagnosis is mostly based on your symptoms, and by ruling out other causes such as sinusitis or serious problems such as laryngeal cancer.
 This involves an endoscopic examination in the clinic to examine the throat and voice box directly, and may include other investigations such as CT scans.
 To confirm reflux into the throat or even the nose and sinuses, scintigraphic reflux studies are now available.

 How is reflux treated?

 Throat symptoms of reflux are more difficult to treat than heart burn and take a longer time to resolve.
 The primary treatment is dietary and lifestyle modification and should be continued for at least a month's trial.

 - Eat a light dinner, avoid eating or drinking 3 hours before bed and stay upright after dinner rather than lying down in a recliner.

 - Elevate the head of the bed 15-20cm (6-8 inches).
 Just using pillows often doesn’t work as you need to get your throat higher than your stomach, not just your head.